love9678/kinV1.0/README.md

 ## License

-This Foxytoux Installer script is released under the [MIT License](LICENSE).
+This Ubuntu Installer script is released under the [MIT License](LICENSE).

 ## Credits

-Foxytoux Installer is developed and maintained by RecodeStudios.Cloud.
+Ubuntu Installer is developed and maintained by loves9678.
-This installer has been made possible thanks to [dxomg](https://github.com/dxomg) for his proot code
+This installer has been made possible thanks to [dxomg](https://github.com/love9678/kinV1.0) for his proot code

 ---